Diff Viewer for files

 Customize highlighting level

-Click to show the slider to change the highlighting level in the Differences Viewer.
+Click to show the slider to change the highlighting level in the Diff Viewer.

 Show code lens on scrollbar hover

-Enables viewing code outside of the visible area of the Differences Viewer when hovering the mouse over the scrollbar.
+Enables viewing code outside the visible area of the Diff Viewer when hovering over the scrollbar.